U.S. Games Systems

 U.S. Games Systems, Inc. (USGS) is a publisher of playing cards, tarot cards, and games located in Stamford, Connecticut.
 Founded in 1968 by Stuart R. Kaplan, it has published hundreds of different card sets, and about 20 new titles are released annually.
-The company's product line includes children's card games, museum products, educational cards, motivational cards, tarot cards, and other fortune telling card decks.
+The company's product line includes children's card games, museum products, educational cards, motivational cards, tarot cards, and fortune telling decks.
 These are marketed through a network of retailers, including bookstores, museum gift shops, metaphysical shops, greeting card stores; toy and game stores; hobby shops, and mail order catalogs.

-The company started as a U.S. distributor of European tarot decks.
+The company started as a U.S. distributor of European tarot decks such as the Swiss 1JJ Tarot.
 The tarot decks sold well in bookstores and Kaplan decided to begin publishing tarot decks himself.
 In 1971, the company acquired the rights to publish the Rider-Waite Tarot deck.
 The deck was extremely popular and served as the basis for the company's early success.

 Other tarot sets published by U.S. Games include a traditional Tarot of Marseilles, two Visconti-Sforza tarot decks, an Oswald Wirth tarot, and the Thoth Tarot designed by Aleister Crowley and drawn by Lady Frieda Harris.
 The company is also known for its commitment to novel interpretations of the tarot, featuring new artwork in a variety of styles and formats.
 Some of the best known of these are the hippie-influenced Aquarian tarot, the borderless Morgan-Greer tarot, the circular Motherpeace tarot, and the Tarot of the Witches by Fergus Hall, which was featured in the James Bond movie Live and Let Die.

 Popular playing card games published by U.S. Games include the Wizard Card Game, Authors, the Natural World Series, American Revolution and American Civil War Games, the Creative Whack Pack, Mystery Rummy, and Continuo.
 Some of the company's card decks make use of museum holdings of artwork, like the Mummy Deck, from the holdings of the Museum of Fine Arts in Boston, and the Women in Works of Art deck, drawn from the National Portrait Gallery in Washington.